 elevate enables students to learn about all aspects of theatre from a professional theatre company, from lighting, sound and set design, to stage management and performance techniques – opening their eyes to the variety of employment opportunities within the arts.
 The project also counts towards Ringwood School’s Year 12 students taking BTEC in Production Arts.

-Previous elevate projects have explored cyber bullying, body image and teenage pregnancy.
+Previous elevate projects have explored relationships, gender and body image.
 In 2009, the project focused on a performance about knife crime, which was described by one teacher who saw the final performance as; “one of the most positively influential things to occur in my time here and I have been here for a decade”.